jake-jake-jake/cachetools/README.md

 Useful pythonic classes for lazily caching expensive lookups.

 ## Installation
-Either from pypi with `pip install cachetools` or by cloning the repo and installing via `setup.py`
+By cloning the repo and installing via `setup.py`

 ## Usage
 ```